 EDITORIAL NOTE: This is clause 9.3.2.11 in REVmb D6.0

 The receiving STA shall keep a cache of recently received <Address 2, sequence-number, fragment-number> tuples.
 The receiving QoS STA shall also keep a cache of recently received <Address 2, TID, sequence number, fragment-number> tuples for all STAs from whom it has received QoS data frames.
 QoS STAs with dot11MFQEnabled set to true shall also keep a cache of recently received <Address 2, AC, sequence-number, fragment-number> tuples from IMFQ frames for all STAs from which it has received IMFQ frames.
 A receiving STA is required to keep only the most recent cache entry per <Address 2-sequence-number> pair, storing only the most recently received fragment number for that pair.
-A receiving QoS STA is also required to keep only the most recent cache entry per <Address 2, TID, sequence-number> triple, storing only the most recently received fragment number for that triple.
-A receiving STA with dot11MFQImplemented not present or set to false or if dot11RobustAVStreamingImplemented is false, may omit tuples obtained from group addressed frames from the cache.
-If dot11RobustAVStreamingImplemented is true, the receiving STA is required to keep a cache entry per <Address 1, TID, sequence-number> tuple for each group address subject to a GCR agreement.
+A receiving QoS STA is (#1304) required to keep only the most recent cache entry per <Address 2, TID, sequence-number> triple, storing only the most recently received fragment number for that triple.
+A receiving STA with dot11MFQImplemented not present or set to false and with(#1109) dot11RobustAVStreamingImplemented not present or set to(#1110) false, may omit tuples obtained from group addressed frames from the cache.
+A receiving STA with dot11RobustAVStreamingImplemented set to(#1111) true, the receiving STA shall(#1289) keep a cache entry per <DA(#1137), TID, sequence-number> tuple for each group address subject to a GCR agreement.
 A receiving STA may omit tuples obtained from group addressed or ATIM frames from the cache.
-A receiving STA with dot11MFQImplemented set to true shall omit tuples obtained from group addressed or ATIM frames from the cache.
+A receiving STA with dot11MFQImplemented set to true and with dot11RobustAVStreamingImplemented not present or set to false(#1136) shall omit tuples obtained from group addressed or ATIM frames from the cache.

-Insert the following note at the end of 9.2.9:
+Insert the following note at the end of 9.2.9:(#1039)